ardacekic/present-cipher/README.md

 #### GENERAL INFORMATION ABOUT REPOSITORY

-- This repo contains PRESENT block cipher encription algorithm implemented in C language.
+- This repo contains PRESENT block cipher encryption algorithm implemented in C language.
 - For using over block size messages, CBC mode implemented.
 - Run the implementation by using given run.sh bash script.
 `./run.sh`